cdancy/bitbucket-rest/README.md

     Version version = client.api().systemApi().version();

-When using `Anonymous` authentication or sourcing from system/environment (as described above):
+When using `Anonymous` authentication or sourcing from system/environment (as described below):

     BitbucketClient client = BitbucketClient.builder()
     .endPoint("http://127.0.0.1:7990") // Optional and can be sourced from system/env.
 Falls back to http://127.0.0.1:7990